thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

       margin: 0 .5em;
     }

+    .error-icon {
+      // error specific styles...
+    }

+    .info-icon {
+      // info specific styles...
+    }

-Notice how `.error` is no longer present in the compiled CSS.
+Notice how `.error` is no longer present in the compiled CSS!

-## @extend vs @include
+## Extend vs. include

-At first glance it looks like placeholder selectors are the same as parameterless mixins.
-While this is almost always true from a *functional* perspective, the CSS that is output differs drastically.
+At first glance it may look like placeholder selectors are the same as parameterless mixins.
+While this is almost true from a *functional* perspective (it will achieve nearly identical results in the browser), the CSS that is generated differs drastically.

 Consider the implementation of the icon example using mixins:

     :::scss
     @mixin icon {